SalomePlatform/adao/doc/en/ref_algorithm_MeasurementsOptimalPositioningTask.rst

-This algorithm provides optimal positioning of measurement points by an EIM (Empirical Interpolation Method) analysis, in a iterative greedy way from a set of state vectors (usually called "snapshots" in reduced basis methodology).
+This algorithm provides optimal positioning of measurement points by an EIM (Empirical Interpolation Method) analysis, in a iterative greedy way from a set of given state vectors (usually called "snapshots" in reduced basis methodology) or obtained by a direct simulation during the algorithm.
+Each of these state vectors are usaully (but not necessarily) the result :math:`\mathbf{y}` of a simulation :math:`H` for a given set of paramters :math:`\mathbf{x}=\mu`.

+There are two ways to use this algorithm:

-Each of these state vectors is usually (but not necessarily) the result :math:`\mathbf{y}` of a simulation :math:`H` for a given set of parameters :math:`\mathbf{x}=\mu`.
-In its simplest use, if the set of state vectors is pre-existing, it is only necessary to provide it through the algorithm options.
+#.
+In its simplest use, if the set of state vectors is pre-existing, it is only
+   necessary to provide it by the option "*SetOfSnapshots*" of algorithm.
+#.
+If the set of state vectors is to be obtained by simulations during the
+   course of the algorithm, then one must provide the :math:`H` simulation operator and the parametric :math:`\mathbf{x}` state space design of experiments.

+The sample of states :math:`\mathbf{x}` can be provided explicitly or in the form of hyper-cubes, explicit or sampled according to standard laws.
+Beware of the size of the hyper-cube (and thus the number of computations) that can be reached, it can quickly become important.

-It is also possible to exclude a priori potential locations for optimal measurement points, using the "*lcEIM*" analysis for a constrained positioning search.
+It is possible to exclude a priori potential positions for optimal measurement points, using the analysis variant "*lcEIM*" for a constrained positioning search.

 .. ------------------------------------ ..